ancq99/azure-anonymous-movie-recommendation-engine/machine-learning/README.md

 * Output - recommended movies for titles in the format -> ["title1", "title2", "title3", ...].K

+# Update models
+Python modules machine-learning/schedulejob/update_model.py creates a model that stores in blob storage and endpoint (machine-learning/endpoint/score.py) downloads the latest model file once a day.

+# Create schedule job for update model

+Use data factory to create a schedule job according to the tutorial (https://learn.microsoft.com/en-us/azure/batch/tutorial-run-python-batch-azure-data-factory) Load python module update_modeles.py in data factory job and create schedule trigger once a day.

 # Endpoint has been updated:
 - Downloading a new model once a day
 - Endpoint does not connect to the database, using only the model file (saving endpoint memory so saving money )
 - Endpoint works faster